What Is Cultural SEL? A Guide for Families and Educators

 So what actually counts as Cultural SEL, and why should it matter to you?
 Here’s what you need to know.

-What Does Cultural SEL Mean?
+What Does Culturally Responsive SEL Mean?

 Culturally responsive social emotional learning blends the basics of social emotional learning, such as understanding feelings, managing emotions, and building relationships, with thoughtful attention to each child’s cultural identity.